jlfwong/speedscope/README.md

 Invoking `speedscope /path/to/profile` will load speedscope in your default browser.

+## Development server

+You can run Speedscope as a local server:

+    npm run serve

+This will bind to http://localhost:8000 by default.
+To use a different port, set the `SPEEDSCOPE_PORT` enviroment variable.

 ## Self-contained directory

 If you don't have npm or node installed, you can also download a